xCuzImVinni/Prime-Vectors/README.md

 * Visualize empirical performance data in a clean and interactive GUI

 The most significant bottleneck remains **conversion overhead**: the need to factor numbers to enter or exit PFS form.
 If this step could be eliminated or greatly accelerated, PFS would become a strong candidate for replacing traditional arithmetic in niche performance-critical applications.

----

-Let me know if you want an academic-style abstract, a readme-ready markdown version, or a paper-style structure for publication or submission (like Jugend forscht, etc.).